 One way you can use purposes is to curate assets.
-In this approach, the purpose's classification tends to be a domain.
+In this approach, the purpose's tag tends to be a domain.
 For example, this could be a project or an area of your organization's business.

 Granular data protection

 The other way you can use purposes is to enforce granular data protection.
-In this approach, the purpose's classification tends to be some level of information sensitivity.
+In this approach, the purpose's tag tends to be some level of information sensitivity.
 For example, this could be personally-identifiable information (PII) or confidential internal financial metrics.

 For example, you might grant permission to preview and query a database to a group of users through a persona.
 But you don't want those users to be able to see any PII data — specific columns — wherever they appear in the database.
 There could be hundreds of these columns, scattered across thousands of tables.
-By classifying the columns, you can restrict access to them through a single policy in a purpose.
+By tagging the columns, you can restrict access to them through a single policy in a purpose.
 This way you don't need to maintain many separate per-column policies through a persona.